Understanding the Iterative Waterfall Model in Software Development

 Advantages and Disadvantages of the Iterative Waterfall Model

-The Waterfall Model, therefore, falls between the classic Waterfall Model and more flexible methodologies, such as waterfall agile iterative.
+The Waterfall Model falls between the classic Waterfall Model and more flexible methodologies such as waterfall agile iterative.
 Because of its structured approach and feedback loops, this model is well-suited for projects that demand high-quality deliverables and some adaptability.
-But, like every model, it has advantages and disadvantages, and one should carefully consider them before implementing it.
+However, like every model, it has advantages and disadvantages that should be carefully considered before implementation.

 Advantages of the Iterative Waterfall Model

-- Structured Approach with Flexibility: The model provides a clear outline of development steps that ensure completion in sequence with controlled iterations; it, therefore, allows predictability and moderate accommodation of requirement changes.
+The model provides a clear outline of development steps that ensure completion in sequence with controlled iterations.
+It therefore allows predictability and moderate accommodation of requirement changes.

-- Risk Mitigation: This model's iterative nature allows one to assess each phase of project risk, reducing the chances of failure.
+This model's iterative nature allows assessment of project risk at each phase, reducing the chances of failure.

 Disadvantages of the Iterative Waterfall Model